Pakistan army ends days-long separatist assaults

 "All encircled terrorists were killed in today's operation as they failed to surrender," the military said in a statement.

-The BLA meanwhile claimed in a statement on Telegram to have killed 80 soldiers and successfully completed their objectives.
+Meanwhile, the BLA claimed in a statement on Telegram to have killed 80 soldiers and successfully completed its objectives.

 Baloch separatists frequently exaggerate their battlefield successes, while the Pakistan military's public relations department also plays down losses, or delays reporting them.